Setiadi Reksoprodjo: Later life

 After the fall of Suharto, Setiadi, along with other political prisoners from Suharto's regime, such as Ir.
 Muhammad Sanusi, J.K Tumakaka, Soetomo Martopradoto and Nyonya Jo Koerwet formed the Association of New Order Victims (PAKORBA, Paguyuban Korban Orde Baru).
 Setadi became a leading member of the organization and the chief editor of the Mimbar PAKORBA, the organization's publication.

 As a member of PAKORBA, Setiadi advocated for the rehabilitation of New Order regime's victims.
 On 5 April 2003, Setiadi went to Geneva to testify about the Indonesian mass killings of 1965–66 in front of the United Nations High Commissioner for Human Rights.

-When asked about the impact of Suharto's death to him and his fellow ex-detainees of the 30 September Movement, Setiadi was unoptimistic and stated that it won't affect him due to the sheer amount of politicians that had not changed their mindset.
+When asked about the impact of Suharto's death to him and his fellow ex-detainees of the 30 September Movement, Setiadi was unoptimistic and stated that it won't affect him due to the sheer number of politicians who had not changed their mindset.
 He stated that a lot of Indonesian laws had to be repealed in order for the ex-detainees to get their full rights.

 Setiadi died at 10.05 on 28 July 2010 on his house in Menteng, Jakarta.
-Setiadi was buried a day later in the Kalibata Heroes Cemetery.
+Setiadi was buried a day later in the Kalibata Heroes' Cemetery.